arjunmat/slack-chat/README.md

 ### Changelog

+v1.5.1
+> 1. Fixes for links, code blocks and added functionality for code

 v1.5
 > 1. Added option to invite users to a channel by default
 > 2. Fixed storing settings to local storage